Chandi Mandir railway station

-Chandi Mandir railway station is a small railway station in Panchkula district, Haryana.
+Chandi Mandir (Panchkula) Railway Station is a small railway station in Panchkula district, Haryana.
 Its code is CNDM.
 It serves Chandimandir Cantonment area of Panchkula city.
 The station consists of three platforms.
 The platforms are not well sheltered.
 It lacks many facilities including water and sanitation.
 Chandigarh railway station as well as Chandigarh Airport are the usual air and rail transport hubs for this Chandimandir Cantonment.